PromethiumL/JustChord/README.md

 I'm still trying to improve on details, and make this program's logical structure better to understand.

-Please feel free to create issues or make any comments.
+Please feel free to submit issues or make any comments.